codio/knowledge/source/instructors/authoring/assessments/autograde-free-text.rst

   - **Learning Objectives** The objectives are the specific educational goal of the current assessment.
 Typically, objectives begin with Students Will Be Able To (SWBAT).
 For example, if an assessment asks the student to predict the output of a recursive code segment, then the Learning Objectives could be *SWBAT follow the flow of recursive execution*.
   - **Tags** - By default, **Content** and **Programming Language** tags are provided and required.
 To add another tag, click **Add Tag** and enter the name and values.

-5. Click **Files** in the left navigation pane and check the check boxes for additional external files to be included with the assessment.
+5. Click **Files** in the left navigation pane and check the check boxes for additional external files to be included with the assessment when adding it to an assessment library.
 The files are then included in the **Additional content** list.

    .. image:: /img/guides/assessment_files.png
       :alt: Files